YogiHarshil/auto-deploy/README.md

-Automatic Deployment of Nginx on EC2 using Terraform and Ansible.
+Automatic Deployment of Nginx on EC2 using Terraform and Ansible